tymonx/utest/README.md

 * Working with/without exceptions and RTTI
 * Optionally running test case in isolate environment using thread
 * Minimal virtual methods usage
-* Friendly for embedded target like Cortex-Mx microcontrollers
+* Small footprint, friendly for embedded target like Cortex-Mx microcontrollers
-* Small footprint, single self-registered method takes very small memory
+* Clean from warnings even on the most aggressive levels
+* Support for Clang 3.5 and later
+* Support for GCC 4.9 and later

 ## How to use it